algo-cancer/PhISCS-BnB/README.md

 python phylogeny_bnb.py -n 5 -m 5 -w c -r
 ```

-where -n is the number of cells. -m is the number of mutations and -w indicates which heuristic is used. -r shows whether a random partitioning should be used or not.
+-n is the number of cells
+-m is the number of mutations
+-w indicates which heuristic algorithm is being used (a single character in {a,b,c,d})
+-r shows whether a random partitioning should be used or not.

 I would recommend using -w either b or c.

 You may use the following commands: